kubernetes/kubernetes/docs/persistent-volumes.md

 # Persistent Volumes and Claims

-This document describes the current state of Persistent Volumes in kubernetes.
+This document describes the current state of Persistent Volumes in Kubernetes.
 Familiarity with [volumes](./volumes.md) is suggested.

-A Persistent Volume (PV) is a piece of storage infrastructure in the cluster that has been provisioned by an administrator.
-It is a resource available in the cluster just like a node is a cluster resource.
+A Persistent Volume (PV) is a piece of networked storage in the cluster that has been provisioned by an administrator.
+It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins like Volumes, but have a lifecycle independent of any individual pod that uses the PV.

 A Persistent Volume Claim (PVC) is a request for storage by a user.
 It is similar to a pod.
 Pods consume node resources and PVCs consume PV resources.
 Pods can request specific levels of resources (CPU and Memory).
 Claims can request specific size and access modes (e.g, can be mounted once read/write or many times read-only).